I work at TopQuadrant, a leading software company in the Semantic Web world. My work email address is bducharme@ their domain name.

 In the fall semester of 1993, I wrote the paper "Increasing Concurrency in Object-Oriented Databases Using Semantic Information: A Survey" (64K Acrobat file) for Dennis Shasha's "Advanced Databases" course.
 This paper analyzed three others that explored ways to use the semantic information stored in an OO database to minimize the situations where one process must be held up until another is finished.
 (An RDBMS example would be blocking the update of a particular record until another update of that record had completed.)
 As per the assignment, the paper includes four discussion questions and answers at the end.

 In the spring of 1996, I submitted the paper "solfish: Generating Text from an Existing Grammar" (17K Acrobat file) for Ralph Grishman's "Natural Language Processing" course.
-It used an extensive natural language parsing system written at NYU in Allegro Common Lisp with a domain of course registration, so that you could enter English assertions and queries about students and course registration.
+It used an extensive natural language parsing system written at NYU in Allegro Common Lisp with a domain of course registration so that users could enter English assertions and queries about students and course registration.
 I wrote a LISP program to randomly generate sentences from this grammar with the stated purpose of calling attention to weaknesses in the encoded grammar by generating sentences considered correct by that grammar but incorrect by a human proofreader.
 The other purpose was just for fun--to see what kinds of sentences it would generate, especially after the system's vocabulary was augmented with some more poetic vocabulary entries.
 (Sample output: "Her hazy ghosts only eat with fish.
 Ghosts fish often with moons.
 Fish mean to think.
 Zombie eggs generally sleep.")

 See The Postmodernism Generator (start with the notes at the bottom before you try to read the actual essay you see) for a more recent, much more sophisticated application of the same principle.